tremor-rs/tremor-www-docs/docs/tremor-query/operators.md

 Operators allow the data processing capabilities of tremor to be extended or specialized without changes to runtime behavior, concurrency, event ordering or other aspects of a running tremor system.

-Operators are created in the context of a pipeline and configured in the `nodes` section of each pipeline.
+Operators are created in the context of a pipeline and configured as part of `tremor-query` [statements](index.md#statements).
 An operator MUST have an identifier that is unique for its owning pipeline.

 Configuration is of the general form: